Table of Contents

 - ECG: Concave ST segment elevations in all leads except V1, PR elevated in aVR

-- Other Symptoms: dry cough, fatigue, fever
+- Other Symptoms: a dry cough, fatigue, fever

 Diagnosis of Acute Pericarditis